Kristine Gebbie: Career

 Gebbie was the director of the Oregon Department of Health from 1978 to 1989 and the Secretary of the Washington State Department of Health from 1989 to 1993.

 As the HIV/AIDS epidemic unfolded in the United States in the 1980s, Gebbie became a member of the AIDS task force of the American Association of State and Territorial Health Officials.
 Despite being an outspoken opponent of the Reagan administration's policies on AIDS testing, she was appointed as a member of the President's Commission on the HIV Epidemic and subsequently served on the National Commission on AIDS and as chairman of the advisory panel on H.I.V. prevention at the U.S. Centers for Disease Control and Prevention.
 In June 1993 she was appointed by President Bill Clinton as the first U.S. AIDS Czar (AIDS Policy Coordinator).
 After criticism from AIDS organizations that she was not achieving enough, she resigned the position in July 1994.

 Gebbie then became the Elizabeth Standish Gill Professor at the Columbia University School of Nursing and Director of the university's Center for Health Policy.
 In 2008 she left Columbia for Hunter College, where she was the acting Joan Hansen Grabe Dean of the Hunter-Bellevue School of Nursing until 2010.

 She and her husband retired in Adelaide, Australia, where she was a faculty member at the Torrens Resilience Initiative of the Flinders University School of Nursing & Midwifery and at the University of Adelaide Nursing School.

-Gebbie was a founding member of the National Board of Public Health Examiners, which provides certification for public health professionals and graduates of CEPH-accredited institutions.
-She was a consultant to the International Council of Nurses on disaster nursing, leading the development of its Core Competencies in Disaster Nursing, and a consultant to the World Health Organization in developing its Global Competency Framework for Universal Health Coverage.
+Gebbie was a consultant to the International Council of Nurses on disaster nursing, leading the development of its Core Competencies in Disaster Nursing, and a consultant to the World Health Organization in developing its Global Competency Framework for Universal Health Coverage.